The search box

 The individual borrower is responsible for his or her loans and is obliged to follow the loan period.
 Loans are expected to be returned in the same condition as when borrowed.

 You are guaranteed to borrow a book for 14 days, but if no one asks for the book, you can borrow it for 90 days.
 The loan period can be one time for 90 days, either on the library's website or at one of our libraries.
 Note that there are different loan periods for different types of materials and that reference literature, publications older than 100 years and unique material may be limited to in-house-loan only.
 Materials from the Mathematics Library may be exempt from the general borrowing rules.

 On the library's website you can make reservations for checked out books.
 When the book is available for pick up, you will receive an email.
-The book remains on the reservation shelf for a week.
+The book remains on the reservation shelf for five days.

 Further information can be found here.